 is a payment that may be made following the death of your husband, wife or civil partner.

 is paid to people over 16 and who spend at least 35 hours a week caring for someone with substantial care needs.

 is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.

-is a benefit that helps people on a low income to pay the council tax on the property where they live or own.
+Council Tax is a benefit that helps people on a low income to pay the Council Tax on the property where they live in or own.

 Disability Living Allowance is a payment for disabled people who need additional support for their care or mobility needs.
 This benefit will be replaced by Personal Independence in January 2015.